rasheeddo/jmoab-ros/README.md

 - `rosrun jmoab-ros sbus_ch_listener.py` for test reading sbus channel on a script
 - `rosrun jmoab-ros sbus_cmd_sender.py` for test writing a command steering and throttle from a script

+#### UPDATE

+`jmoab-ros-atcart.py` works only with the firmwares of

+- v07_20210614_AT_JMOAB01&03.hex

+- v07a_20210728_AT_JMOAB01&03.hex

+- v07e_20210805_AT_JMOAB01&03_SBUSOUT.hex

+For a better stability in autonomous navigation, I highly recommend to use the firmwares of

+- 20220117_AT_JMOAB01_fw_v07.2b_skidsteer.hex

+or

+- 20220117_AT_JMOAB05_fw_v07.2b_skidsteer.hex

+Please check all of the firmwares [here](./firmwares/)

+This `_skidsteer` version has more evenly controlable in both wheels, because it's non-mixing mode, so we could control each wheel individually.
+So during steering or skidding, the cart has more precise control.

+Please use `jmoab-ros-atcart-diff-drive.py` for both firmwares above.
+This script has done the mixing mode inside, so we could still publish the same topic as `/sbus_cmd` for [steering, throttle] but the result is much better than default mixing by PSoc controller.

 ### Using wheel's hall effect sensor for odometer

 The ATCart wheel itself doesn't give a feedback of anything, in order to get RPM of the wheel we need to install extra sensor attaching on the wheel.
 Please check the detail on [here](docs/wheels_hall_sensor.md).